smdocs/Software-Reliability/sre-notes.md

   Upper bound.
 Actual amount of ops work is expected to be much lower

+##### Resposibilitiesof SRE

 > SRE team is responsible for latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning

+- <b> Ensuring a durable focus on engineering</b>
+  - 50% ops cap means that extra ops work is redirected to product teams on overflow
+  - Provides feedback mechanism to product teams as well as keeps load down
+  - Target max 2 events per 8-12 hour on-call shift
+  - Postmortems for all serious incidents, even if they didn’t trigger a page
+  - Blameless postmortems

 #### Resources